grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 for a week, hourly for 3 months, daily for 3 years and drop all data beyond 3 years.

-Databases do not do this "natively" like Cassandra or Redis, but it shouldn't be too hard to accomplish via some sort of a periodic cron job or possibly even just triggers.
+Databases do not expire rows "natively" like Cassandra or Redis, but it shouldn't be too hard to accomplish via some sort of a periodic cron job or possibly even just triggers.